vonglasow/atoum-documentation/source/en/launch_test.rst

    C:\> X:\Path\To\php.exe X:\Path\To\mageekguy.atoum.phar

-Avec les sources
+With sources
 ================

-Si vous utilisez les sources, l'exécutable se trouve dans path/to/atoum/bin.
+If you use sources, the executable could be found in path/to/atoum/bin.

 linux / mac
 -----------